matthias-goupil/dashboard-boilerplate/README.md

-# Next.js Boilerplate with PostgreSQL, Nginx & Docker
+# Next.js Boilerplate with PostgreSQL, Minio & Docker

 ## 🚀 Description
 This project is a complete Next.js boilerplate designed to accelerate the development of modern web applications.
 It includes: